openresty/lua-nginx-module/README.markdown

     }

-Note that this is very different from `ngx.redirect` in that it's just an internal redirect and no new HTTP traffic is involved.
+Note that this is very different from [ngx.redirect](http://wiki.nginx.org/NginxHttpLuaModule#ngx.redirect) in that it's just an internal redirect and no new HTTP traffic is involved.

 This method never returns.

-This method *must* be called before `ngx.send_headers` or explicit response body outputs by either `ngx.print` or `ngx.say`.
+This method *must* be called before [ngx.send_headers](http://wiki.nginx.org/NginxHttpLuaModule#ngx.send_headers) or explicit response body outputs by either [ngx.print](http://wiki.nginx.org/NginxHttpLuaModule#ngx.print) or [ngx.say](http://wiki.nginx.org/NginxHttpLuaModule#ngx.say).

 This method is very much like the [echo_exec](http://wiki.nginx.org/NginxHttpEchoModule#echo_exec) directive in [NginxHttpEchoModule](http://wiki.nginx.org/NginxHttpEchoModule).